sgowdaks/sgowdaks/resume.md

 - Led 5 minor releases, which improved quality of the product by avoiding long time wait for the changes.

 ## Projects
-- Master Thesis: Improving Multi-Modal Food Detection System with Transfer Learning
+- Master Thesis: <a href="https://digitalcommons.lmu.edu/cgi/viewcontent.cgi?article=2240&context=etd">Improving Multi-Modal Food Detection System with Transfer Learning</a>
-- Amaze pay: A secure web application that allows users to carry out all transactions securely defending CSRF, SQL injection attack in flask.
-Link
+- Amaze pay: A secure web application that allows users to carry out all transactions securely defending CSRF, SQL injection attack in flask (<a href="https://github.com/sgowdaks/secure-software-development/tree/main/flask_web_security/web-app">Link</a>)

 ## Education
-**Loyola Marymount University** (August 2021 – May 2023)
+**Loyola Marymount University** (August 2021 – May 2023) </br>
 Master of Science in Computer and Information Technology, GPA: 3.67

-**Amrita School of Engineering** (June 2015 – May 2019)
+**Amrita School of Engineering** (June 2015 – May 2019) </br>
 Bachelor of Technology in Electrical and Electronics Engineering, GPA: 3.43

 ## Skills